 The Nest Record Scheme gathers data on the breeding performance of birds in the UK through a network of volunteer ornithologists.
 Each observer is given a code of conduct that emphasises the responsibility of recorders towards the safety of the birds they record and explains their legal responsibilities.
 These observers complete standard nest record cards for each nest they find, or submit computerised data, giving details of nest site, habitat, contents of the nest at each visit and evidence for success or failure.
 When cards are received by the BTO staff, they are checked, sorted and prepared for input and analysis.
 Data are prioritised for computer input according to their potential for population monitoring and for specific research projects.
 Those for Schedule 1 species are kept confidential.
 (These are species protected from disturbance at the nest by Schedule 1 of the Wildlife and Countryside Act 1981: they are generally rare species and the location of their nests may need to be protected from egg collecting (an illegal activity for every wild bird) or other potential disturbance.
 A special licence is required to visit any nest of a Schedule 1 species.)
 Computer programs developed by BTO check the data for errors and calculate first-egg date, clutch size and rates of nest loss at the egg and chick stages.

-Currently the BTO collects a total of more than 40,000 records each year for around 180 species.
-Typically, there are more than 150 records for 50 species and more than 100 for a further 20 species.
-The quality of records improved substantially in 1990 with the introduction of a new recording card, which promotes greater standardisation and clarity in the information recorded by observers.
-Nest recording has subsequently become a module within IPMR, the program through which ringing data are currently collected.
+Currently the BTO collects c.40,000 nest records per year for about 180 species.
+Typically, more than 150 records are received each year for 50 species and over 100 for a further 15–25 species.
+The quality of records improved substantially in 1990 with the introduction of a new recording card, which promotes greater standardisation and clarity.
+Currently, volunteers may submit data on card, via the MS Windows software 'IPMR' or via the online portal 'Demography Online'.
 The general distribution of completed nest records is patchy at the county scale but is more even over larger regions of the UK.
 Overall, Northern Ireland and parts of Scotland (southeast, Western Isles) and parts of England (West Midlands, southwest) have relatively low coverage, often reflecting observer density.
 A major analysis of trends over time in various aspects of breeding performance found relatively few differences between major regions, when analysed using analysis of covariance (Crick et al. 1993).
 The scheme receives records from all the UK's major habitats.
 Most records come from woodland, farmland and freshwater sites, but the scheme also receives data from scrub, grassland, heathland and coastal areas.

 Five different variables are analysed for this report: laying date; clutch size; brood size; and daily nest failure rates during egg and nestling stages, calculated using the methods of Mayfield (1961, 1975) and Johnson (1979) (see Crick et al. 2003 for a review).